 Spredfast is best described as a combination of Buffer and Sprout: It allows law firms to form and execute a social media campaign, target the appropriate audience, and connect with that audience in real time.
 Spredfast analytics use advanced link-tagging that helps with many aspects of law firm social media management — from improving content strategy and optimizing paid dollars to driving conversions.
 Their content planner feature includes a dashboard that helps firms track and manage the key components of a social campaign.
 It provides a spreadsheet-style display that allows law firms to enter the goal of their campaign and then measure the results in real time and in one place.

 Becoming a social law firm — one that’s maximizing its business development potential — requires the right marketing tools.
-With any of these social media management platforms, we believe your law firm can operate more efficiently and achieve stronger results.
-Do you need help selecting the right solution for your firm?
-To find out more about social media management and the direction your law firm should be heading, contact us at Good2bSocial.
+With any of these law firm social media management platforms, we believe your law firm can operate more efficiently and achieve stronger results.